Intellectual Property

 Reserve License

-Publish open-source code.
+Publish your source code openly.
 Retain your intellectual property.

 The problem it solves